variotry/knockout-decorator/README.md

 `@track` decorator has points to consider.

-  1. Have to initialize properties at place of declaration or in constructor to be recognized as observable.(set `null` is OK also)
+  1.Have to initialize properties at place of declaration or in constructor to be recognized as observable.(set `null` is OK also)

     @kd.track
     class Sample1